 Around the mid-2008, the restrictions and pain of implementations using long-standing HTTP connections was felt particularly by two developers; Ian Hickson and Michael Carter.
 Following collaboration on the W3C mailing list and Internet Relay Chat (IRC), the duo came up with a plan to introduce a new standard for modern, real-time, bi-directional communication on the web- and coined the name ‘WebSockets.’
 The idea eventually found its way to the W3C HTML standard, after which Michael Carter introduced the comet community to WebSockets in an article.

 In 2010, Google Chrome 4 became the first browser to ship its support for WebSockets, with other browsers following soon after.
 The WebSocket protocol (RFC 6455) was published to the IETF website in 2011.
 Today, virtually every modern browser has full support for WebSockets.
-Also, Android and iOS-based browsers began supporting WebSockets since 2013, meaning that the current general landscape has robust support for WebSockets.
+Also, Android and iOS-based browsers began supporting WebSockets since 2013, meaning that the current general landscape has robust support for WebSockets, especially in 2022.

 What Exactly Is a WebSocket?